cfjedimaster/raymondcamdendotcom/content/post/2017/08/09/career-advice-for-a-new-web-dev.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-This was inspired by (and when I say "inspired by" I mean "coped from") a tweet by <a href="https://twitter.com/kentcdodds">Kent C. Dodds</a> late last week.
+This was inspired by (and when I say "inspired by" I mean "copied from") a tweet by <a href="https://twitter.com/kentcdodds">Kent C. Dodds</a> late last week.

 I've already gotten a few DMs and I'm trying my best to help out, but this one was an area I didn't have a lot of experience in and I thought I'd share it to see what people thought.
 It was definitely something I wanted to share publicly and in a place where I wasn't constrained by Tweet-size.
 Anyway, here is the question that was sent to me.